 Here is a bit of information that may surprise you: not all cotton is white cotton.
 If you are like me, you may not have always known that natural cotton comes in plenty of hues.
 In fact, there were originally shades of cotton that ranged from many tones of brown, to dark green, to brown, black, red, and blue.
-These varieties of cotton were widely used by Native American peoples and, occasionally, slaves were allowed to grow small plots of colored cotton because plantation owners considered it worthless.
+These varieties of cotton were widely used by Native American peoples and, occasionally, those who were enslaved and tenant families were allowed to grow small plots of colored cotton because plantation owners considered it worthless.
 Colored cotton became obscure because farmers and manufacturers believed it too difficult to work with due to its short staple length, which makes the cotton problematic to spin.
 As a result, the varieties of colored cotton have dwindled.
 The Central Institute for Cotton Research in India has cultivated 6,000 varieties of cotton, only 40 of which are colored.

 The white cotton we primarily see now was created by planting mono-crop, or only one variety of cotton.
 This type of cotton requires more pesticides than other varieties and the dyeing of this cotton is a massive cause of land and water pollution (not to mention its human impact).
 According to the ECO360 Trust, nearly 20% of all industrial water pollution results from textile dyeing and production methods.
 They have discovered at least 72 toxic chemicals that are present in our water system purely due to textile dyeing.